 Here's another example: Your neighbor, who is out of town, leaves his bicycle on the side of the road in front of his house.
 You take the bike for the weekend, but your neighbor returns home earlier than you expected, sees that his bike is missing, and files a police report claiming that his bike was stolen.
 You had no intention of keeping the bicycle, nor is there any evidence that you did not plan to return it.
 Still, you would need a good alibi (and in this example, the neighbor likely would drop charges if you were on good terms).

 If you've borrowed someone's property and perhaps had issues returning it, you may wonder whether you can be charged with theft.
-Larceny has an "intent to deprive" element.
 Without verbal testimony or physical evidence of an intent to deprive someone of their property, a prosecutor may be unable to prove a theft charge.
-So if you or a loved one is being investigated or charged with a crime, you should immediately get a free case review from an experienced criminal defense attorney to find out about your status.
+If you've been charged with theft, it's in your best interests to consult with a local criminal defense attorney to discuss the specific facts of your case.